christophsax/seasonalbook.content/proposal/proposal.md

 End of summer 2020.

 We will write the document as an RMarkdown document that includes reproducible examples.
-This will translate to a Latex document that we want to provide
+This will translate to a Latex document that we can provide.

 ### 13. Please give the names and e-mail addresses of four people who would be qualified to give an opinion on your proposed book.
 (We will not necessarily contact these people).

 - Brian Monsell
-- Dirk Eddelbuettel
+- Dirk Eddelbuettel, dirk@eddelbuettel.com

+Dirk Eddelbuettel has also informally expressed his interest and would be available for collaboration.

 ## TABLE OF CONTENTS